Views: 0 Author: Natasha Publish Time: 2026-01-06 Origin: Cugle

 High-quality enamel pins start with solid metal bases such as iron, brass and reliable zinc alloy that maintain their shape over time.
 Cheap factories often use thinner or inconsistent metal to reduce cost, resulting in pins that bend easily or feel flimsy.

-We select metal base such as iron, brass and zinc alloy based on durability and intended use (not minimum cost), which ensures each pin feels substantial and stable in hand.
+We select metal bases such as iron, brass, and zinc alloy based on durability and intended use (not minimum cost), ensuring each pin feels substantial and stable in hand.

 In addition to metal bases, enamel paints play a critical role in producing high-quality enamel pins.
 Low-cost factories often use inferior enamel paints, which can result in dull colors, poor adhesion and enamel that chips or flakes off over time.